Frequently Asked Questions

 - Do you have to write a thesis or complete an exam to graduate?

-There is no requirement to write a thesis, however over the course of the program you will be required to take one national exam, the Counselor Preparation Comprehensive Exam (CPCE), as part of the curriculum.
-You are also encouraged to take the National Counselor Examination for Licensure and Certification (NCE) during the beginning of your second year and the National Clinical Mental Health Counseling Exam (NCMHCE) which is required for Florida licensure right after graduation.
+There is no requirement to write a thesis, however over the course of the program you will be required to take a comprehensive exam as part of the curriculum, which assesses your knowledge of the eight core curricula areas outlined by CACREP.
+You are also encouraged to take the National Clinical Mental Health Counseling Exam (NCMHCE) which is required for Florida licensure.

-- I am interested in taking only one or two courses in this program and not being admitted as a full-time student, is this possible?
+- I am interested in taking one or two courses in this program as a non-degree seeking student (i.e. courses for Florida licensure) and not being admitted as a full-time student, is this possible?

-Yes, please contact Dr. Sharon Wilburn, Program Director (firstname.lastname@example.org) regarding specific questions and enrollment requirements.
+If you are interested in taking classes as a non-degree seeking student, please contact Dr. Whitney George, Program Chair (email@example.com) regarding specific questions and enrollment requirements.

 - How many students are admitted to the program?

-The program will admit up to 24 qualified candidates per year.
+The program will admit up to 24 qualified candidates per year in both Jacksonville and Palm Coast.

 - How does the cost of the JU Clinical Mental Health Counseling program compare to other state and regional counseling programs?